Nature, culture and history

 The coastal waters adjacent to the park are part of the Great Barrier Reef Marine Park; they support significant seagrass meadows.
 Ince Bay (to the north of the park) is a Dugong Protection Area.
 Estuarine crocodiles are permanent residents of the park’s waterways; turtles and whales are visitors to the nearby seawaters.

-An archaeological survey of the park’s coastal sections in 1992 found a number of shell middens (mounds), created by the area’s earlier Aboriginal inhabitants.
-Today, they are a reminder of the special connection Indigenous people have with this place.
+An archaeological survey of the park’s coastal sections in 1992 found a number of shell middens (mounds), a tangible reminder of the special connection the Yuwibara people have with this landscape.

 Explorer Captain James Cook named Cape Palmerston, Cape Hillsborough and Cape Conway as he sailed up the Queensland coast in 1770.